 The shrinking of the notch seems to be a double-edged sword for the company.
 On the one hand, the notch is smaller, and the technology being used for the system has shrunk to fit.
 On the other hand, Apple isn't doing anything with the extra space.

 Customers who don't have in-depth knowledge of the iPhone will see the notch as an eyesore when compared to the competition.
 Samsung and others have moved to hole-punch cameras that enable eye-catching edge-to-edge displays, but Apple has to stick with its "old" notch design.
-The reason the notch still exists is for the True Depth camera array that powers the secure Face ID system, but knowing that won't assuage the average user.
+The notch still exists for the True Depth camera array that powers the secure Face ID system, but knowing that won't assuage the average user.

 We believe anyone coming from an iPhone older than the iPhone 12 series will be wowed by the battery life and camera upgrades found here.
 The year-over-year upgrade is more difficult to sell, but there is enough here to justify it for some.
 Regardless, Apple has another winning smartphone, and we believe the iPhone 13 will wind up being 2021's most popular model.